 Once you get a rhythm going, the amount of time you invest into this will drop, and the results will start to show.
 Clients and prospective clients will have you front of mind because they are seeing you more frequently and, soon enough, the timing of their needs and your availability will sync up.
 Sometimes just one simple enquiry can result in a project or relationship that takes your business to the next level and above.

 We’ve put together a simple cheat sheet that outlines all of the above with a few extra ninja tips thrown in.
-Enter your details below and we’ll get that to you straight away so you can print it up and have it on hand.
+Enter your details here and we’ll get PDF sent to you straight away so you can print it up and have it on hand.